-• Schools that recently opened and are growing one grade at a time that do not yet serve grade 4 or higher and also do not use Northwest Evaluation Association Measures of Academic Progress (NWEA MAP) will receive an overall score but no tier.
+New schools that are growing one grade at a time that do not yet serve grade 4 or higher and also do not use Northwest Evaluation Association Measures of Academic Progress (NWEA MAP) will receive an overall score but no tier.
 (Note: Schools that choose to give NWEA MAP will follow the framework guidelines for schools ending prior to grade 4 and will receive a tier.)